R&H Logo

 If you experienced child sexual abuse from a teacher, pastor, priest, or any adult in a position of trust, you might have legal recourse.
 As states like Colorado dissolve outdated statute of limitations laws, more survivors are coming forward to seek the justice they’ve deserved for years.

 It’s not too late to speak up.
 Not anymore.
 Our experienced litigation attorneys will aggressively fight to hold your abuser accountable.
-Call 303-688-0944 for a confidential case assessment.
+Call 303-688-0944 for a confidential free case assessment.